 This ingredient adds certain benefits to the soap such as hardness, fluffy lather and is very cheap to buy but does not make for a soap that is particularly moisturizing.

-There are other serious problems associated will its production as well.
+There are other serious concerns associated will its production as well.

 What happens to the 'batter' then furthermore contributes to it's harshness and

 there is no getting off the train of a detergent like soap.